Microphone Technique for Singers: How to Sing Better With a Mic

-Feeling tense and holding a mic awkwardly can really affect your vocals more than you would imagine, so get to know the feeling as early as possible by practicing!
+Feeling tense and holding a mic awkwardly can affect your vocals more than you would imagine, so get to know the feeling as early as possible by practising!

-If you don’t own a microphone then use a prop; although it may seem a bit lame using a bottle or hairbrush it will definitely get you used to that feeling & soon that mic will be just like an extension of your arm & more importantly, your voice!
+If you don’t own a microphone then use a prop; although it may seem a bit lame using a bottle or hairbrush will definitely get you used to that feeling and soon that mic will be just like an extension of your arm & more importantly, your voice!

 Make sure you sing right into it.
 It’s one of the simplest techniques but it’s so SO important.
 Singing directly into the microphone allows all of your vocals to be fully projected.

-Most microphones have a radius around them that will detect noise, it’s important to hit this radius with every note you sing.
+Most microphones for singers have a radius around them that will detect noise, it’s important to hit this radius with every note you sing.

 Sing with the microphone too far away from your mouth and you won’t allow the tones, dynamics & power of your vocal to be fully captured, already you could be at a disadvantage to other performers on stage who have mastered their technique.

-Ideally you should keep the mic 1-2 centimeters from your mouth at all times except for the high or more powerful notes.
+Ideally, you should keep the mic 1-2 centimetres from your mouth at all times except for the high or more powerful notes.
 If you turn and move round the stage always maintain the same distance and if you use it as part of your performance during instrumental breaks always make sure you bring it back to your mouth.

-Sing into the microphone how you would usually sing
+#3: Sing into the microphone as you would usually

 This is especially vital for that all important sound check as the sound engineer will set your levels based on the vocal volume he or she hears.

-Whether you manage to get away with is or not, it will by no means result in you sounding the best you could have.
+Whether you manage to get away with it or not, it will by no means result in you sounding the best you could have.

-Feedback is that awful sound the microphone gives out and causes everyone to wince a little.
-One of the most common ways for a microphone to affect your performance is with feedback from the speakers or monitors.
+Feedback is that awful sound the singer’s microphone gives out and causes everyone to wince a little.
+One of the most common ways for a singer’s microphone to affect a performance is with feedback from the speakers or monitors.
 Take time to check where they’re situated on the stage & simply avoid getting too close.

 The other reason a singer might notice distortion is when the volume is too high on their microphone, keep the volume low enough to allow you to project.